JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-struct-union-types-from-c.md

 ```
 </div>

-Here we use the extension property `ptr` which comes from `memScoped` lambda receiver type
+We use the extension property `ptr` which comes from `memScoped` lambda receiver type
 to turn `MyStruct` and `MyUnion` instances into native pointers.
 Those pointers are only valid
 inside the `memScoped` block.